SkylineCommunications/dataminer-docs/develop/devguide/Connector/ConnectionsRedundantPolling.md

 ### On timeout after retries

-When polling a group goes into timeout, Dataminer would retry polling that group as configured in the element settings.
+When a polling for a group goes into timeout, Dataminer would retry polling that group on the same connection.
+The wait time for a timeout to be called and the number of retries are based on the configurations in the element settings.
-After all retries are exhausted, Dataminer would switch interfaces and poll for the *next* group in the queue.
+After all retries are exhausted, Dataminer would switch to the other interface and poll for the *next* group in the queue.

 ![Interface Switching on 2 SNMP Connections](../../images/RedundantPolling_Switch.png)